 Keep it simple, smart guy

-Have you ever heard of the tiny Italian mountain village Viganella?
+Have you ever heard of the tiny Italian mountain village of Viganella?
 Neither had I until recently.

 They had a bit of a problem.
 Due to the position of their village, for 84 consecutive days every winter, they received absolutely no sunshine.
 They were positioned in such a way that the Italian Alps completely blocked the sun.